falcosecurity/falco-website/content/en/docs/rules/_index.md

 ### Via Custom Rule Definition

-Last but not the least, you can just disable a rule that is enabled by default using a combination of the `append: true` and `enabled: false` rule properties.
+Last but not the least, you can just disable a rule that is enabled by default using the `enabled: false` rule property.
 This is especially useful for rules which do not provide a `consider_*` macro in the default condition.

 Ensure that the custom configuration file loads after the default configuration file.
 You can configure the right order using multiple `-r` parameters, directly inside the falco configuration file `falco.yaml` through `rules_file`.
 If you are using the official Helm chart, then configure the order with the `falco.rulesFile` value.